becky82/mteh/extra_chars/characters-to-know-exist.md

 (And sometimes 圕 is pronounced 图书馆.)
 These characters are extremely rare, and probably should be regarded as obsolete.

+There's also 粨 (百米; 100m) which may be pronounced bǎi​mǐ, but also just bǎi​.

 ## Bopomofo/Zhuyin

 Instead of pinyin, another pronunciation system is Zhuyin (注音), aka [Bopomofo](https://en.wikipedia.org/wiki/Bopomofo), which has its own characters (enjoy the [Bopomofo song](https://www.youtube.com/watch?v=nKmwhmI0mBE)):